hplp/BWA_HLS/README.md

 Folders:
  - VHLS_BWA_SW: Vivado HLS project, implementation of ksw_extend2 function
  - VHLS_BWA_SW_test: test matching C and HLS results, cosimulation does not compile
  - SDx_BWA_SW: SDAccel implementation

+The implementation has been tested successfully on a local machine with ADM-PCIE-KU3 board and on an AWS F1 machine.